 In Texas, it is possible for “regular” people to claim the body of a deceased friend or relative; it does not have to be a funeral director or government official.
 This is a great relief to those who wish to care for loved ones at home, prior to the final disposition of their remains.
 It may be that a home funeral or vigil is desired, as is frequently done in other countries, and was historically done in the United States.
-Home funerals are also safe, and you can read details about this by visiting the National Home Funeral Alliance website.
+Home funerals are also safe, and you can read details about this by visiting the National Home Funeral Alliance website (read as pdf).

-As interest in home funerals become more common, institutions where death occurs (hospital, hospice) may be reluctant to release the body to a family member or friend.
+As interest in home funerals becomes more common, institutions where death occurs (hospital, hospice) may be reluctant to release the body to a family member or friend.
 This is usually because they are used to dealing with funeral home personnel, and may not know it is legal for others to assume responsibility for the deceased.
 Naturally, the institution may be concerned with legal issues.

 This document contains Texas state laws from the Texas Administrative Code and the Texas Health and Safety Code that clarifies who may claim a body.
 There is also a form as part of this document called the “Report of Death” form which is the only item necessary to take custody of a deceased person.